Game Boy · Action RPG

 The Story Behind

 The name 'Final Fantasy Adventure' was a calculated commercial decision — Square needed a brand that would sell on Game Boy, and Final Fantasy was it.
 The game's actual identity, however, was the birth of an entirely new franchise: Seiken Densetsu.
-Director Koichi Ishii used the game to establish the series' foundational mythology — the Mana Tree, the elemental spirits, the Mana Sword — elements that would appear in Secret of Mana (1993), Seiken Densetsu 3 (1995), and Children of Mana (2006).
+Director Koichi Ishii had carried an image of a 'world tree' in his mind for years — a single living source of all magic and life energy — and used this game to give it form for the first time.
+That image, the Mana Tree, would go on to define the aesthetic of Secret of Mana (1993), Seiken Densetsu 3 (1995), and Children of Mana (2006).
 Composer Kenji Ito's first solo score established his voice in the genre, separate from the Final Fantasy aesthetic that Nobuo Uematsu had defined.

 Tricks & Tales